aheart/hearth/README.md

 * don't care about historical data (>30 minutes)
 * want to make the charts available to a number of people via a Web UI

-Pre built releases are available for [windows and linux](https://github.com/aheart/hearth/releases).
+Pre-built binaries are available for [linux](https://github.com/aheart/hearth/releases).

 ### Features
 Examine health and load patterns via a number of metrics across a small cluster.